aristanetworks/anta/docs/cli/overview.md

 !!! note
     All environment variables may not be needed for every command.

-    Refer to `<command> --help` for the comprehensive environment variable names.
+    Refer to `<command> --help` for a comprehensive list of environment variables.

 Below are the environment variables usable with the `anta nrfu` command: